Author: Lori Shogren, Community Program and Services Director

 As a result of our meetings, Senators Tina Smith and Edward Markey joined the Rare Disease Congressional Caucus.
 The Caucus provides a platform for discussing pressing policy issues and gives rare disease patients a voice on Capitol Hill.
 The Caucus hosts quarterly Caucus briefings that address issues impacting the Food and Drug Administration and the National Institutes of Health and legislation affecting the rare disease community.
 Encourage your Senators and Representatives to join the Rare Disease Congressional Caucus if they are not already a member.

 You can help gain support for the National Ataxia Awareness Day Senate Resolution by contacting your state Senators to co-sponsor this resolution.
-More information about the Senate Resolution can be found on the Resolution One-Pager.
+More information about the Senate Resolution can be found on the Resolution One-Pager (links to PDF).
 If everyone contacts their Senators to support this Resolution, it is more likely to get passed!
 If you have a personal connection with any Republican Senators, please contact me about inviting them to be a lead co-sponsor of this resolution.
-Email me at email@example.com or call me at 952-553-0020.
+Email me at firstname.lastname@example.org or call me at 952-553-0020.